-In December, IWDA were delighted to secure funding of €14.2 million from the Government of the Netherlands, Funding Leadership and Opportunities for Women (FLOW) program (2016-2020).
+In December 2015, IWDA was delighted to secure funding of €14.2 million from the Government of the Netherlands, Funding Leadership and Opportunities for Women (FLOW) program (2016-2020).

 As a women’s rights organisation working across six countries in Asia Pacific, it is important to us to ensure those who benefit from the grant are as diverse as the many women we work with.

 IWDA’s Women’s Action for Voice and Empowerment (WAVE) program will run over five years and partner with sixteen diverse organisations from countries and regions facing vastly different challenges.